 Each athlete is unique, with his or her own biochemical needs, and all athletes need to manage stress and emotional health.
 Nevertheless, there are some basic guidelines that apply to every athlete.
 To achieve optimum health and performance, athletes need the right intake of:

 Let’s focus on proper Acid-Alkaline balance, one of the most important aspects of any proper sports nutrition program.

 Traditional sports dietician or sports nutritionist programs often promote acid-forming diets that weaken body tissue, leaving athletes prone to sports injuries.
-Effective programs, like the sports nutrition degree programs offered by the University of Natural Health, teach the importance of the proper Acid-Alkaline Balance at an 80% alkaline-forming and 20% acid-forming ratio.
+Effective programs, like the Whole Medicine & Healing Degree Program in Non-Medical Sports Nutrition, teach the importance of the proper Acid-Alkaline Balance at an 80% alkaline-forming and 20% acid-forming ratio.
 An alkaline-forming diet oxygenates tissues, resulting in superior athletic performance and endurance, and reduced injuries.

 How Does the Acid-Alkaline Balance Work?

 An Acid-Alkaline diet involves properly combining foods for optimum nutrition.
 It’s what we digest and assimilate—not what we eat—that adds to health, strength, endurance, and performance.
 This doesn’t mean we can eat just anything, however.
 Processed foods, including refined sugars and refined carbohydrates like white bread and white rice, should be avoided altogether.
 They provide empty calories that make us hungrier and starve our bodies of the nutrients they need.

 Proper pH balance levels in the blood and body tissue are necessary for proper enzyme functioning.
 The Acid-Alkaline diet provides this balance and promotes the proper combining of foods.
 Some of the principles of proper food combining include: